BIMSBbioinfo/janggu/docs/tutorial.rst

 For instance, :code:`ReduceDim` can be used to convert a 4D coverage dataset into 2D table like object.
-That is it may be used to transform the dimensions :code:`(region, region_length, strand, condition)` to :code:`(region, condition)` by aggregating over the middel two dimensions.
+That is it may be used to transform the dimensions :code:`(region, region_length, strand, condition)` to :code:`(region, condition)` by aggregating over the middle two dimensions.

 .. code:: python